 Although internships vary widely from organization to organization, some common characteristics of internships include:

 - Is a time-limited experience that usually lasts about three months and occurs during the fall, spring or summer semesters.

 - Has been created as a formal internship within the organization and is not traditionally a part time job or volunteer work for the organization.

-- Is different from a short-term job or volunteer work and has an intentional “learning agenda” in a structured work environment.
+- Is different from a short-term job or volunteer work or shadowing and has an intentional “learning agenda” in a structured work environment.

 - Includes learning objectives, observation, reflection, evaluation and assessment.

 - Has an existing employee working in the department/position to mentor and supervise the intern.